CVPD/KinVer/README.md

 git clone https://github.com/oserradilla/KinVer
 ```

 Now run the setup file that adds external data and datasets to the project.
-Also download Matlab's feature-selection-library and place it in the external folder as specified when executing the setup file:
+Also download Matlab's feature-selection-library as zip file and extrat all its content into a new folder called fisher inside the path src/external; as specified when executing the setup file:
 ```
 setup.m
 ```